Fallacy: Overview

 Fallacies are types of erroneous reasoning that render arguments logically unsound.
-According to The New Handbook of Cognitive Therapy Techniques, they include "unsubstantiated assertions that are often delivered with a conviction that makes them sound as though they are proven facts."
-Informal fallacies in particular are found frequently in mass media such as television and newspapers.
+According to The New Handbook of Cognitive Therapy Techniques, they include "unsubstantiated assertions that are often delivered with a conviction that makes them sound as though they are proven facts".
+Informal fallacies, in particular, are frequently found in mass media such as television and newspapers.
 Understanding fallacies may allow one to recognize them in either one's own or others' writing.
 Avoiding fallacies may help improve one's ability to produce sound arguments.

 It can be difficult to evaluate whether an argument is fallacious, as arguments exist along a continuum of soundness and an argument that has several stages or parts might have some sound sections and some fallacious ones.
 Moreover, whether a specific argument is fallacious often depends on the content rather than the form of the argument.
 An example is a probabilistically valid instance of the formally invalid argument form of denying the antecedent or affirming the consequent.
-Thus, "[f]allacious arguments usually have the deceptive appearance of being good arguments," because for most fallacious instances of an argument form, a similar but non-fallacious instance can be found.
-Evaluating an instance of an argument form as fallacious is therefore virtually always also a matter of evaluating the context of the argument.
+Thus, "fallacious arguments usually have the deceptive appearance of being good arguments, because for most fallacious instances of an argument form, a similar but non-fallacious instance can be found".
+Evaluating an instance of an argument as fallacious is therefore often a matter of evaluating the context of the argument.

 Recognizing fallacies in everyday arguments may be difficult since arguments are often embedded in rhetorical patterns that obscure the logical connections between statements.
 Informal fallacies may also exploit the emotional, intellectual, or psychological weaknesses of the audience.
 Recognizing fallacies can develop reasoning skills to expose the weaker links between premises and conclusions to better discern between what appears to be true and what is true.

 Argumentation theory provides a different approach to understanding and classifying fallacies.
-In the Pragma-dialectical theory, for instance, an argument is regarded as an interactive protocol between individuals who attempt to resolve their disagreement on the merits of a case.
-The protocol consists of normative rules of interaction, and violations of these rules are considered to be fallacies, because they frustrate the attempt at resolving the disagreement.
+In the pragma-dialectical theory, for instance, an argument is regarded as an interactive protocol between individuals who attempt to resolve their disagreement on the merits of a case.
+The protocol consists of normative rules of interaction, and violations of these rules are considered fallacies because they frustrate the attempt at resolving the disagreement.

 Fallacies are used in place of valid reasoning to communicate a point with the intention to persuade.
-Examples in the mass media today include but are not limited to propaganda, advertisements, politics, newspaper editorials and opinion-based news shows.
+Examples in the mass media today include but are not limited to propaganda, advertisements, politics, newspaper editorials, and opinion-based news shows.